Variable Fonts Vs Static Fonts

 In simple words, the concept of Variable Fonts refers to a technology that allows typography with several variations in one file.
 This enables the designers to use one single font family with all the weights.

-Now that we know about Static and Variable Fonts, let’s understand the significant differences.
+Now that you know about Static and Variable Fonts, let’s understand the significant differences.

 Static Fonts | Variable Fonts |